Did you know you can directly impact the success of your dental implants?

 At Balboa Island Dentistry, Dr. Alfano can help keep your metal-free implant healthy while you heal.
 If you notice any issues following your treatment, give us a call, and we’ll get you in as quickly as possible.

-Protect your implant by maintaining good oral hygiene habits — brushing twice a day and flossing after meals.
-Also, remember to schedule your routine visits with Dr. Alfano.
+Protect your implant by maintaining good oral hygiene habits.
+Also, remember to schedule your routine visits with Dr. Alfano by calling at (949) 205-1259 or filling out our contact form at the bottom of this page.
 This time will give him a chance to monitor your oral health and ensure the best possible outcome following treatment.